Jeeaaasus/youtube-dl/README.md

     Don't want a folder for every channel?
 Change the line with `--output` to suit your needs.

     Don't want mp4 files?
 Change the line with `--merge-output-format` to suit your needs.

-    If using `%(playlist_index)` in output format and `--playlist-reverse`, the change from youtube-dl to ytp-dl alters how this operates.
-Recommendation is to move to `%(playlist_autonumber)` and using `--compat-options playlist-index` instead.
-More details [here](https://github.com/yt-dlp/yt-dlp/pull/302).

     yt-dlp configuration options documentation [here](https://github.com/yt-dlp/yt-dlp#usage-and-options).